 Van Dyke made his TV debut on the smash hit, The Phil Silvers Show (1955-59), and starred in his own self-titled program that ran between 1961-66.
 A revival, titled The New Dick Van Dyke Show, was filmed between 1971-74.

-He divided his time between the big and small screens.
-Notable movie roles include Caractacus Potts in Chitty Chitty Bang Bang (1968) and Carl Reiner’s The Comic the following year.
-He wasn’t afraid to show his dark side as a murderous photographer in the Columbo episode “Negative Reaction (1974).”
-Van Dyke never lost the showbiz buzz, singing and dancing alongside the acting.
+As his career continued to grow, Van Dyke divided his time between the big and small screens.
+His most notable film roles include Caractacus Potts in Chitty Chitty Bang Bang (1968) and William Simon in 1969’s The Comic.
+He also wasn’t afraid to show his dark side, portraying a murderous photographer in the Columbo (1968-78) episode, “Negative Reaction.”

-As for his dazzling talent, Van Dyke credits that to a less-than-methodical approach.
-“I don’t do any background study or preparation,” he told the Times.
+As for his dazzling talent, Van Dyke credits a somewhat less-than-methodical approach.
+“I don’t do any background study or preparation,” he once told the media.
 “I once went to a dramatic coach years and years ago.
 I was playing a rather heavy part about an alcoholic.
 And he said, ‘Let’s look at the subtext,’ and I said, ‘I beg your pardon?’
 [Laughs.]
 I’m strictly a superficial actor.”

 Dick Van Dyke still has a zest for life